Katrina Derry, PharmD, BCCCP, BCPS

-ICU Clinical Forums: Residents are required to present 4 “mini” grand rounds and 4 journal club presentations during the year at our ICU Pharmacy Clinical Forum.
-The mini grand rounds are 20-minute lectures on various didactic topics related to the ASHP supplemental standard for an Advanced Practice Residency in Critical Care and will be relevant to the patient population the resident is currently involved with from a rotational perspective.
+ICU Clinical Forums: Residents are required to present 4 clinical forums (aka “mini” grand rounds) and 4 journal club presentations during the year at our ICU Pharmacy Clinical Forum.
+The clinical forums are 20-minute lectures on various didactic topics related to the ASHP supplemental standard for an Advanced Practice Residency in Critical Care and will be relevant to the patient population the resident is currently involved with from a rotational perspective.
 The objective of journal club will be to select and critically review a recently published journal article related to critical care.

 Critical Care Conference: The resident will lead/coordinate a weekly critical care conference with the ICU students and PGY1 residents.
 Topics may vary according to the discretion of the resident, but typically include: how to work-up/present patients, sedation/analgesia/paralytics, Surviving Sepsis, hemodynamics, antibiotic review, acid-base, ACLS.
 Leading the conference provides residents the opportunity to practice a variety of teaching styles and improves their understanding of and ability to teach fundamental ICU topics.